nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Usage Scenario**

-1. The user specifies tags of the food item to be delete.
+1. The user specifies tags of the food item to be deleted.
 2. If no tag is specified, an error response is returned to prompt user to follow the command format.
 3. If the tag does not exist in `UniqueTagList`, an error response is returned and users will be prompted to key in the command with the valid tag name.
 4. If a valid tag is specified, the food item with the specified tags will be deleted.